ericdmoore/solar-pi/README.md

 ### Proposed Bill Of Materials
 - Power Components
   - [Solar Panels](https://amzn.to/3IFrQN2) - Creates the power from the Sun but your voltage and power can be all over the place
-  - [EPEVER MPPT](https://amzn.to/3AVXMLm) - Squashes the Power to levels that make your battery happy - and keep it at a healthy charge
+  - [EPEVER MPPT](https://amzn.to/3AVXMLm) - This boxes "resizes the power" to useful levels that make your battery happy - and keep it at a healthy charge
   - [Batteries (Recommended 2x for a 24 system)](https://amzn.to/3PzTaP8) - holds the power for later, duh
-  - [Voltage Regulators](//amzn.to/3yNEipz) - Takes the noisy 24volts down to a VERY stable 12v
+  - [Voltage Regulators](//amzn.to/3yNEipz) - Takes a noisy 24volts down to a VERY stable 12v
   - [Raspberry Pi](//amzn.to/3yJGrCt) - Hopefully you already have one - because prices seem silly right now.
   - [Low Voltage Disconnect](//amzn.to/3PqLwpS) - So that you dont run your batteries down too far
   - [DC Circuit Breakers](//amzn.to/3uRjqfY) - to isolate parts of your circuit